 Jason describes the collapse of social order as a deadly contagion sweeps across London, and one particular symptom, a strange burst of artistic energy that people call the blessing, Jason, who is recovering from the condition, addresses these thoughts to his dead wife, Caroline.

 Thanks again to Clink Street and Joe Treasure for asking me to be part of this incredible Christmas tradition.
-You can purchase The Book of Air on Amazon by clicking here.
+You can purchase The Book of Air on Amazon.

 The Book of Air By Joe Treasure